bsciretti/py10x-engine/README.md

 A-B

 Math operation are usable also on other register.

+### Order
+You must write every symbolic function with first the register and last the operation.
+In advanced math operation you can use both "sin A" and "A sin", as you prefer.

 ### Basic functions
 The mathematic fundamental operations are:
 * +, that make A = A + X